 This was the comeback season, reminding a nation that what we have in common is more powerful than what divides us.

-Presentation of Comeback Season: Sports After 9/11 has been made possible in part through the support of the Anheuser-Busch Foundation, Major League Baseball, and the New York Mets/Jeff Wilpon.
+Presentation of Comeback Season: Sports After 9/11 was made possible in part through the support of the Anheuser-Busch Foundation, Major League Baseball, and the New York Mets/Jeff Wilpon.

 Video: Comeback Season Exhibition Trailer